ChainAgnostic/namespaces/partisia/caip2.md

 }
 ```

-To convert this to a valid CAIP-2 identifier one need to replace any characters not allowed by the
+To convert this to a valid CAIP-2 identifier one need only replace any characters not allowed by the
 specification and prefix with the namespace.

 An example of the conversion using curl and jq: